 AT&T argued in its opposition to the Public Advocates Office's Motion filed on June 19, 2019 that the relief requested in the Motion conflicts with the statutory scheme in California's Emergency Services Act (ESA).
-The ESA 103 establishes the state of California's Office of Emergency Services (CalOES) and confers authority upon the Governor and other state governing bodies certain emergency powers.
+The ESA establishes the state of California's Office of Emergency Services (CalOES) and confers authority upon the Governor and other state governing bodies certain emergency powers.
 The ESA provides for emergency preparedness and response, and provides for coordination and collaboration with other state and local agencies, including requesting mutual relief.
 The ESA does not provide for consumer protection for utility customers before, during, or after an emergency.
-Nor does the ESA require utilities to provide a sufficient quality of service that permits emergency responders and the public to rely on these utility services during an emergency.
-If AT&T's argument were correct, many of the Commission's emergency management regulations - vegetation management, power line management, 911 services 105 - would also fail.
+Nor does the ESA require utilities to provide a sufficient quality of service that permits emergency.
+If AT&T's argument were correct, many of the Commission's emergency management regulations - vegetation management, power line management, 911 services - would also fail.